simboden/BVtkNodes/docs/BVTKNodes.rst

-BVTKNodes provides Blender users with access to data readers for many scientific data formats, along with capability to convert VTK data into a Blender mesh.
+BVTKNodes provides Blender users with access to data readers for many scientific data formats, along with capability to convert VTK data into Blender objects.
 For VTK users, the add-on provides access to high quality photorealistic rendering and many kinds of mesh editing tools.
 The add-on was first presented at
 `Blender Conference 2018 <https://www.youtube.com/watch?v=KcF4LBTTyvk>`_.